 COVID-19 Vaccine Information

-We are now offering vaccines at provider visits.
+We offer vaccines at provider visits.
 Please call our clinics directly to inquire or schedule:

 You may also check with Horizon Public Health for their vaccine opportunities by visiting their website at this link.
 You can search for vaccine locations near you at this website: https://mn.gov/covid19/vaccine/find-vaccine/locations/index.jsp